 – Your teen’s instruction permit is valid for 1 year and may be renewed.

-My Teen Has a Missouri Learner’s Permit, When Will My Teen Be Eligible for an Intermediate Driver’s License?
+I Have a Missouri Learner’s Permit, When Will I Be Eligible for an Intermediate Driver’s License?

-- Missouri Driver’s License Laws allow all teens between the ages of 16 and 18 years old, who have had an Instructional Permit for at least 6 months, are eligible for an Intermediate Driver’s License.
+- Missouri Driver’s License Laws allow all teens between the ages of 16 and 18 years old who have had an Instructional Permit for at least 6 months to be eligible for an Intermediate Driver’s License.

-What Step(s) Need to be Taken for My Teen to Obtain an Intermediate Driver’s License?
+What Step(s) Need to be Taken to Obtain an Intermediate Driver’s License?

-Step One: Your teen must hold a valid, unexpired instruction permit for at least 182 days (beginning the day after issuance).
+Step One: You must hold a valid, unexpired instruction permit for at least 182 days (beginning the day after issuance).

-Step Two: Your teen may not have any alcohol-related offenses in the last 12 months and no traffic convictions in the last 6 months.
+Step Two: You may not have any alcohol-related offenses in the last 12 months and no traffic convictions in the last 6 months.

-Step Three: A parent, legal guardian or grandparent must accompany your teen to the license office to verify they have received 40 hours of driving instruction, including a minimum of 10 hours of nighttime driving instruction between sunset and sunrise.
+Step Three: A parent, legal guardian or grandparent must accompany you to the license office to verify they have received 40 hours of driving instruction, including a minimum of 10 hours of nighttime driving instruction between sunset and sunrise.

-Step Four: Your teen must pass the vision, road sign recognition, and written tests at a Missouri State Highway Patrol driver examination station if previous results are more than one year old
+Step Four: You must pass the vision, road sign recognition, and written tests at a Missouri State Highway Patrol driver examination station if previous results are more than one year old

-Step Five: Your teen must pass the driving test at a local Missouri Driver License Office or a Missouri State Highway Patrol driver examination station.
+Step Five: You must pass the driving test at a local Missouri Driver License Office or a Missouri State Highway Patrol driver examination station.

-NOTE: Your teen will need to provide Proof of Insurance and Missouri Vehicle Registration for the vehicle they will be taking their road test in.
+NOTE: You will need to provide Proof of Insurance and Missouri Vehicle Registration for the vehicle you’ll be taking their road test in.

-My Teen Just Got Their Intermediate Driver’s License, What Laws and Rules Do I Need to Know?
+I Just Got My Intermediate Driver’s License, What Laws and Rules Do I Need to Know?

-- During the first 6 months, your teen may not operate a motor vehicle with more than one passenger who is under 19 years old and who is not a member of their immediate family.
+- During the first 6 months, you may not operate a motor vehicle with more than one passenger who is under 19 years old and who is not a member of their immediate family.

-- After the first 6 months, your teen may not operate a motor vehicle with more than three passengers who are under 19 years old and who are not members of their immediate family.
+- After the first 6 months, you may not operate a motor vehicle with more than three passengers who are under 19 years old and who are not members of your immediate family.

-- Your teen may not drive alone from 1 a.m. to 5 a.m. except to and from a school activity, job, or for an emergency, unless accompanied by a licensed driver 21 years old or older.
+- You may not drive alone from 1 a.m. to 5 a.m. except to and from a school activity, job, or for an emergency, unless accompanied by a licensed driver 21 years old or older.

-My Teen Has an Intermediate Driver’s License, When Will My Teen Be Eligible for a Missouri Under-21 Full Driver’s License
+I Have an Intermediate Driver’s License, When Will I Be Eligible for a Missouri Under-21 Full Driver’s License

 - Under state law, all teens age 18 years old are eligible for a Missouri Under-21 Full Driver’s License.

-What Step(s) Need to be Taken for My Teen to Obtain a Missouri Under-21 Full Driver’s License?
+What Step(s) Need to be Taken to Obtain a Missouri Under-21 Full Driver’s License?

-Step One: Your teen must satisfy the requirements for an Intermediate License, including having no alcohol-related offenses or traffic convictions in the last 12 months.
+Step One: You must satisfy the requirements for an Intermediate License, including having no alcohol-related offenses or traffic convictions in the last 12 months.

-Step Two: Your teen must have a valid intermediate license.
-Their driving privilege cannot be suspended, revoked, or denied when they apply for a full license.
+Step Two: You must have a valid intermediate license.
+Their driving privilege cannot be suspended, revoked, or denied when you apply for a full license.